MEET OUR Current MFA Graduate students!

-We are proud to present our MFA class of 2020 candidates!
+We are proud to present our current MFA Performance and Tech/Design candidates!

-Originally from Thousand Oaks, CA, Aubrey Elson graduated with a BA in Theatre/minor in International Relations from USC.
+Aubrey Elson (Performance) is originally from Thousand Oaks, CA. She graduated with a BA in Theatre/minor in International Relations from USC.
 Since then, she has worked professionally all over North/Central America, performing in several regional productions, national tours, and choreographing professionally as well.
 Credits include Sillabub in CATS (National/North American Tour, Gateway Playhouse with Ken Page, Merry-Go-Round Playhouse with Taylor Dayne; Musical Theatre West); u/s Rudolph/Clarice/Flight Captain in Rudolph the Red-Nosed Reindeer National Tour (with performances as the title character at Madison Square Garden); Sister Mary Leo in Nunsense and Chava in Fiddler on the Roof (Moonlight Stage); Alice in Seven Brides for Seven Brothers (Cabrillo Music Theatre); u/s Eliza in My Fair Lady (Gateway Playhouse); Little Sally in Urinetown and Little Red Riding Hood in Into the Woods (90X Arts).
 Aubrey is also a proud member of Actors Equity Association. www.aubreyelson.com

 Lauren Folland (Performance) is an actor and singer from Fresno, California where she graduated Magna Cum Laude from CSU Fresno with a Bachelor of Arts in Theatre Arts-Acting.
 Favorite roles include; Silvia in The Two Gentlemen of Verona, Heather McNamera in Heathers The Musical, Soupy Sue in Urinetown the Musical, Heather Duke in Heathers The Musical, Cinderella in Into The Woods.